 To set a retirement savings goal, envision the life you want and assign an annual cost to each expense.
 From there, you can add up expenses and multiply that figure by the number of years you expect to be retired.

 For example, if you estimate your annual expenses during retirement to be $45,000 and you plan on being retired for 20 years, you can set a basic savings goal of $900,000.

-With 53 percent of LGBTQ+ individuals reporting in the Experian survey that they struggle to maintain savings, creating a retirement savings habit early on can help you stay on track toward retirement saving.
+Creating a retirement savings habit early on can help you stay on track toward retirement saving.
 No matter how much you have to save, small savings today can help you reap the rewards of compound interest and get you closer to your retirement savings goals.